ingeno/foundation-github-actions/actions/docker-deploy/README.md

 ## Notes

 - Before using this action, ensure that you have set up the necessary credentials to authenticate with the container image registry by setting the `SHARED_SERVICES_ACCOUNT_ID` variable in your repository.
+- To see what the current latest version of this action is, head over to this repository's [release page](https://github.com/ingeno/foundation-github-actions/releases).